Michael Douglas: 1969–1979: Early years

-Success in Hollywood
+1980–2000: Success in Hollywood

 Douglas's acting career was propelled to fame when he produced and starred in the 1984 romantic adventure comedy Romancing the Stone.
-It also reintroduced Douglas as a capable leading man and gave director Robert Zemeckis his first box-office success.
-The film also starred Danny DeVito, a friend of Douglas since they had shared an apartment in the 1960s.
+It also reintroduced Douglas as a capable leading man, giving director Robert Zemeckis his first box-office success.
+The film also starred Kathleen Turner and Danny DeVito, a friend of Douglas's with whom he had shared an apartment in the 1960s.
 It was followed a year later by a sequel, The Jewel of the Nile, which he also produced.
 Bigstick Productions was then partnered with Mercury Entertainment, a company backed by producer Michael Phillips in 1986 to produce independently financed features.
 In the 1980s, Douglas formed a new film production company, The Stone Group (later renamed Stonebridge Entertainment) with partner Rick Bieber.

-The year 1987 saw Douglas star in the thriller Fatal Attraction with Glenn Close.
+In 1987, Douglas starred in the thriller Fatal Attraction with Glenn Close.
 That same year he played tycoon Gordon Gekko in Oliver Stone's Wall Street for which he received an Academy Award as Best Actor.
 He reprised his role as Gekko in the sequel Wall Street: Money Never Sleeps in 2010, also directed by Stone.

-Douglas starred in the 1989 film The War of the Roses, which also starred Kathleen Turner and Danny DeVito.
+Douglas starred in the 1989 film The War of the Roses, which also starred Turner and DeVito.
 In 1989 he starred in Ridley Scott's international police crime drama Black Rain opposite Andy García and Kate Capshaw; the film was shot in Osaka, Japan.